Bountiful (Book of Mormon): New World

 The Book of Mormon refers to a city on the American continent called Bountiful.
 It has significance in the book as the place where Jesus Christ is said to have visited people in the Book of Mormon civilization after his resurrection.
 As with most Book of Mormon places, secular scholars consider the New World Bountiful fictional.
 LDS archeologist John Sorenson believes it to have been in what today is the Mexican state of Tabasco.

 An alternate view is that Bountiful was in North America.
-In what is known as the heartland theory, Nephi and his posterity established themselves in the Ohio area, with their primary city called Zarahemla, believed to be in Montrose County, directly west across the Mississippi River from Nauvoo, Illinois.
-This theory has gained traction as many new observations, artifacts and discoveries from Hopewell and Adena burial mounds have been discovered that date to the time of the Nephite and Lamsnite peoples.
+In what is known as the heartland theory, Nephi and his posterity established themselves in the Iowa area, with their primary city called Zarahemla, believed to be Montrose, Iowa, directly west across the Mississippi River from Nauvoo, Illinois.

 The heartland theory has Nephi's family arriving in the Florida panhandle and gradually moving north through the Tennessee and Mississippi River valleys, eventually establishing their civilization in the Ohio area and covering an area from the Mississippi River, east to New York, and south to Florida.
-The idea of a central American settlement is known as the M2C theory and has begun to fall out of favour as more information and data comes to light in support of the heartland model.
+The idea of a central American settlement is known as the M2C theory and has begun to fall out of favor amongst Mormon scholars.

 Other LDS argue that the New World land and city of Bountiful cannot be very distant from the location of the land Cumorah given in LDS scripture.
 This interpretation understands the Cumorah in the Book of Mormon to be identical to the Cumorah mentioned in Doctrine and Covenants 128:20.